th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 why Ouroboros exists, and how it's different from RINA.

-And a quick note here: Ouroboros _the network prototype_ has no relation to Ouroborosm the _Proof-of-Stake protocol_ in the Cardano blockchain.
+And a quick note here: Ouroboros _the network prototype_ has no relation to Ouroboros _the Proof-of-Stake protocol_ in the Cardano blockchain.
 That some of the Cardano guys are also interested in RINA doesn't help to ease any confusion.